Sunday, August 22, 2010

 As a chaser, here is the lead "Tom and Jerry" story from issue 46.
 This story is more in line with Stanley's typical New Funnies slapstick/mind-fudge combo.
 It transcends the pitiful limitations of the Hanna-Barbera animated original.
 Within its broad low comedy trappings lurk some subtle and beautifully timed humor.

-Unlike the Tom of the first story, this version has none of vulnerability.
+Unlike the Tom of the first story, this version has no vulnerability.
 He is even stubbornly sure of his own stupidity (p.8, panel 2).

 To be fair, the mice are not peaceniks.
 Although they escape the living-popsicle route, the goldfish does not.
 Jerry and Tuffy carry the fish's frozen body around and use it as a cane and as a slapstick device.
 Their final act--tossing the fish in Tom's milk--is another act of cruelty.